confluentinc/confluent-kafka-dotnet/README.md

     {
         var config = new ProducerConfig { BootstrapServers = "localhost:9092" };

-        // A Producer for sending messages with null keys and UTF-8 encoded values. using (var p = new Producer<Null, string>(config)) {
+        using (var p = new Producer(config))
+        {
             try
             {
+                // Uses default serializers associated with Null and string (UTF8)
+                // to serialize the message key and value.
+These can be specified
-                var dr = await p.ProduceAsync("test-topic", new Message<Null, string> { Value="test" });
+                // or overridden using the RegisterSerializer method. var dr = await p.ProduceAsync("test-topic", new Message<Null, string> { Value="test" });
                 Console.WriteLine($"Delivered '{dr.Value}' to '{dr.TopicPartitionOffset}'");
             }